There are many tags you can include in your Domain-based Message Authentication Reporting and Conformance (DMARC) record.

 - sp: This tag is used to indicate a requested policy for all subdomains where mail is failing the DMARC authentication and alignment checks.
 It is most effective when a domain owner wants to specify different policies for the primary domain and all subdomains.
 The policy options are the same as the "p" tag listed above.
 If this tag is not used for subdomains, the policy set using the p tag will apply to the primary domain and all of its subdomains.

-- adkim: Indicates strict or relaxed DKIM identifier alignment.
-The default is relaxed.
+- adkim: Indicates strict (s) or relaxed (r) DKIM identifier alignment.
+The default is relaxed (r).

-- aspf: Indicates strict or relaxed SPF identifier alignment.
-The default is relaxed.
+- aspf: Indicates strict (s) or relaxed (r) SPF identifier alignment.
+The default is relaxed (r).

 - pct: The percentage of messages to which the DMARC policy is to be applied.
 This tag provides a way to gradually implement and test the impact of the policy.